drakefys2019/labs/_projects/lab4/lab4.md

 Ryonen, 1711
 </div>

-<span style="color: blue">Reflect on what Ryonen might mean when she says, "Only listen to the voice of pines and cedars when no wind stirs."
+<span style="color: blue">What might Ryonen mean when she says, "Only listen to the voice of pines and cedars when no wind stirs."
 Is light perhaps this voice when no wind stirs the trees?</span>

 ![Audio Log 2](captures/audio_log_2.jpg#capture)